atzori/atzori.github.io/index.md

 Highlights
 ----------
+- Presenting 2 papers at the [10th IEEE International Conference on Semantic Computing](http://www.ieee-icsc.com/), Laguna Hill, California.
+Also involved as the *Session Chair* of the [Semantics Integration and Analysis Session](http://media.wix.com/ugd/346a54_17e3c654843f42dcacd155397eabcb0f.pdf).
 - Co-PI with Prof. [Carlo Zaniolo](http://www.cs.ucla.edu/~zaniolo/) (UCLA) of a [**Google Research Award**](http://googleresearch.blogspot.com/2015/02/google-faculty-research-awards-winter.html).
 Our project _Exploiting Structured Queries in Question Answering and Search_ got extended coverage on local press such as [Wired.it](http://www.wired.it/economia/business/2015/03/11/google-award-rivoluzione-dei-motori-ricerca-passa-dalla-sardegna/) (Italian).

 - Interested in the [**Web of Functions**](http://webofcode.org/wfn/)?
 Take a look at the  _full paper_ at the Research Track of the [_International Semantic Web Conference (ISWC 2014)_](http://iswc2014.semanticweb.org/).
 There is also a _Demo paper_.
 Further information and many examples can be found at the [project page](http://webofcode.org/wfn/).